lebrice/torch_jax_interop/README.md

 Simple utility functions to simplify interoperability between jax and torch

-See also: https://github.com/subho406/pytorch2jax is very similar.
-We actually use some of their code to convert nn.Modules to a jax function, although this feature isn't as well tested as the rest of the code..
+See also: https://github.com/subho406/pytorch2jax which is very similar.
+We actually use some of their code to convert nn.Modules to a jax function, although we don't currently have any real tests for this feature at the moment.

 This repository contains utilities for converting PyTorch Tensors to JAX arrays and vice versa.